libingyao/mcatCS/README.md

 All of these dependencies can be found in main directory.

 Suppose you already have catalogs in various band in your computers.
 After install all these software, you can run the program in /mcatCS/Grouped Spatial Index File Generation/src/GSIF_main.cpp.
-The function of 'Tree to Protobuf' is used to build index file.
-After generated the index files, you can run the program in /mcatCS/Min-conflict Data Layout Strategy/min-conflict data layout.cpp to lay out the index files.
+The function of 'Tree to Protobuf' is used to generate index file.
+Then you will get the index files, run the program in /mcatCS/Min-conflict Data Layout Strategy/min-conflict data layout.cpp to lay out the index files.

 ## Query examples